gionikola/gionikola.github.io/research.md

 My results show that:
 (1) An unanticipated monetary tightening contributes negatively to output through changes in bank lending, both in the short and medium run;
 (2) Community and noncommunity banks differ in the extent to which their lending behavior allows for the pass-through of monetary policy shocks to output.
-These findings highlight the importance of the composition of the commercial banking in assessing the potency and timing of monetary transmission.
+These findings highlight the importance of the composition of the commercial banking sector in assessing the potency and timing of monetary transmission.

 [<ins>**"Pass-Through Impulse Response Functions (PT-IRFs)"**</ins>](https://gionikola.github.io/cv/ptirfs_nikolaishvili.pdf) [New Draft Coming Soon]